When Sorry Isn’t Good Enough (4 Customer Service Lessons)

 Only 74% of large businesses ask for feedback and even fewer (65%) small businesses ask for it.

 Gather the feedback, group it together and create actions to improve.
+Use Voice of Customer programs to make this a continuous process, rather than it being ad-hoc.

 In addition, by answering comments and questions and giving guidance through these channels, businesses can also go a long way in improving the customer experience.